vitor251093/KHMelonMix/README.md

 - In-engine cutscene with HD cutscene replacement
 - Menus adapted to a single screen
 - Camera controls (mouse/touchpad)
-- Add pause functionality to HD cutscenes
+- Pause functionality to HD cutscenes

 ## Which other features are being considered?
 - Lua support
-- Replace 3D models (do not expect modern games quality on that one, it still needs to run on the DS CPU)
+- 3D models replacement (do not expect modern games quality on that one, it still needs to run on the DS CPU)
-- Add Rumble
+- Rumble to joystick controllers
-- RetroAchievements support
+- Support to RetroAchievements
 - Command Menu should reflect the mission world (toggleable feature)

 <hr>